-Carter’s resulting Hornbill was a single-bay, slightly staggered biplane of equal span and constant chord and of composite wooden and metal construction.
+Carter’s resulting design was the Hawker Hornbill, a single-bay slightly staggered biplane of equal span and constant chord and of composite wooden and metal construction.

 The prototype (J7782) made its first flight in the hands of test pilot F.P.
 Raynham at Brooklands on 1st July 1925.

-Initially configured with twin underwing radiators, the Hornbill was tested with both wooden and metal propellers and spent the remainder of 1925 being evaluated at the Royal Aircraft Establishment (RAE) Farnborough by Air Staff pilots and at the Aeroplane & Armament Experimental Establishment (A & AEE) at Martlesham Heath.
+Initially configured with twin underwing radiators, the Hawker Hornbill was tested with both wooden and metal propellers and spent the remainder of 1925, being evaluated at the Royal Aircraft Establishment (RAE) Farnborough, by Air Staff pilots and at the Aeroplane & Armament Experimental Establishment (A & AEE) at Martlesham Heath.

 Reports by Hawker test pilot P.W.S.
-Bulman and Service test pilots revealed that there were issues of directional stability and control at speeds over 150 mph and with the handling in steep turns.
+(George) Bulman and the Services test pilots revealed that there were issues of directional stability and control at speeds over 150 mph, especially with the handling in steep turns.
 A larger rudder was fitted to address these problems.

-Accordingly, a more powerful 698 hp Condor IV engine was fitted, the longer crankcase of which necessitated a re-profiled cowling and a single semi-circular radiator was located between the undercarriage struts.
+Accordingly, a more powerful 698 hp Rolls-Royce Condor IV engine was fitted, the longer crankcase of which necessitated a re-profiled cowling and a single semi-circular radiator, located between the undercarriage struts.
 Much of this modification work was overseen by designer Sydney Camm.

-Hawker test pilot P.W.S.
-Bulman summed up the Hornbill as being 'too clever by half, and the designer almost forgot that the pilot is an important part of the design'.
+Hawker test pilot Bulman summed up the Hawker Hornbill as being 'too clever by half, and the designer almost forgot that the pilot is an important part of the design'.

 Variants & Numbers